 Different car insurance policies work for different customers.
 This is simply a fact of the individual nature of consumption.
-Whereas one person may choose to purchase short term car insurance, another may find that long term car insurance is a wiser investment.
+Whereas one person may choose to purchase short-term car insurance, another may find that long- term car insurance is a wiser investment.

-Fees or No Fees
+Fees or no fees

-Whether you buy a 6-month or a 12-month policy, it is always better to pay it in full.
+Whether you buy a 6-month or a 12-month policy, it's always better to pay it in full.
 When you agree to make monthly payments, you are assessed a fractional premium fee (sometimes a flat fee) for each payment.
 You are essentially paying the insurance company for breaking up your policy into segments.
 Avoid these fees by paying in full.

 A 6-month insurance policy is more common, but with a 12-month policy, you may receive a discount for committing to a longer period and you buy more time that your premiums won't go up.
 Ask about both options before you decide if a short- or long-term policy is the way to go.